-To ruffle or not to ruffle.
-Everyone has their own little tips and techniques but my favourite is one my British friends have been following for years and believe me it will give you a crispy outside and a fluffy centre every time.
+Everyone has their own little tips and techniques for making the perfect roast potatoes, but my favourite is one that my British friends have been doing for years.
+Believe me, it will give you a crispy outside and a fluffy centre every time.

 In a large saucepan on a high heat, bring the water and the salt to the boil.
-Add the potatoes and bring back to a gentle boil for 5-6 minutes or until the outside of the potatoes starts to flake (*1).
+Add the potatoes and bring back to a gentle boil for 5-6 minutes or until the outside of the potatoes starts to flake.

-Place the goose fat or vegetable oil onto a medium sized heavy based roasting tray and place in the oven to heat up (*3).
+Place the goose fat or vegetable oil onto a medium-sized heavy-based roasting tray and place in the oven to heat up.

-Carefully remove the roasting tray of hot fat from the oven and using a spoon with a long handle or a pair of tongs, place the potatoes in an even layer, making sure they do not touch one another.
+Carefully remove the roasting tray of hot fat from the oven and, using a spoon with a long handle or a pair of tongs, place the potatoes in an even layer, making sure they don’t touch one another.

 Add the garlic during the last 5 minutes of cooking.